flancia-coop/doc.anagora.org/social-coop-cwg.md

     - moderation questions is unlocked, and could conceivably be for philosophical questions and abstract scenarios
     - reports is locked and is about specific actions of specific people
 - let's do the loomio vote for new CWG members
+- helping with easy reports, as one can, is that

 ## 2026-02-02 special welcome Malaya edition